yy-personal/rmmps/frontend/README.md

 # RMMPS - Frontend service

-The front service for RMMPS.
+The frontend service for RMMPS.

 ## Running the app locally